DataBranner/transcription_on_apple/README.md

  1. **Soundflower** is the actual driver that enables output from an audio-playback application to be piped to Dictation.

- 1. **Audacity** is free and open-source, and it helpful for editing recordings, increasing volume, adding seconds of silence at the start of the recording (ensures Dictation doesn't miss the start of the recording), and slowing down fast-talking interviewees.
+ 1. **Audacity** is free and open-source, and it is helpful for editing recordings, increasing volume, adding seconds of silence at the start of the recording (ensures Dictation doesn't miss the start of the recording), and slowing down fast-talking interviewees.

  1. **Dictation** is to be enabled in Apple's System Preferences (`Dictation & Speech` pane).
 That pane also allows use of a keyboard shortcut to start dictation,